Avik-Das-567/Keras-Tuner-Hyperparameter-Optimization/README.md

 ## Results & Model Selection

-* The tuner identifies the **best-performing hyperparameter configuration**
+* The tuner identifies the **best-performing hyperparameter configuration**.
-* The optimal model is retrieved and trained further
+* The optimal model is retrieved and trained further.
-* Final performance is evaluated using validation accuracy
+* Final performance is evaluated using validation accuracy, demonstrating the effectiveness of the optimized hyperparameter configuration.

 The result is a model that achieves improved performance compared to arbitrary or manually selected configurations.